aaditya29/Microservices-With-Go/readme.md

 ### About This Repository
 Practice repository for building microservices through golang with the help of various resources like<br>
-freecodecamp, youtube lessons of Nicholas Jackson and Medium.<br>
+freecodecamp, Youtube lessons of Nicholas Jackson and Medium.<br>

 #### Technologies Used
 1. Golang